FDio/csit/docs/content/methodology/measurements/data_plane_throughput/mlr_search.md

 TRex uses multiple worker threads (typically 8) so the traffic can be bursty on small time scales, but even the small buffers on DUT side usually make this effect invisible.

+All traffic profiles generate ethernet frames that carry IPv4 or IPv6 packets, in minority of tests also containing VLAN tags (dot1q or dot1ad).
+For convenience, the rest of this description uses "packet" where MLRsearch specification expects "frame".

 TRex is usually precise in the number of packets sent, but in high-performance setups it may show "duration stretching"